 Our favourite little wine bar.
 This little wine bar is called Old Winery Wine Bar.
 Staff here are great and can get you in a laughing mood in no time! 🤭

-Below, Bernard is having a beer at a quaint little pub that has a great decor, great pub food & local craft beers.
+Below, Bernard is having a beer at a quaint little pub that has great decor, yummy pub food & local craft beers.
 Paparon

 This is Evergreen Jazz Bar below.
 They have live jazz entertainment every second Saturday.
 Can’t beat that!

 This place below is not located inside the walls of the old town but we have to mention it as it was a special place for us to enjoy great views on the outdoor terrace, good food, drinks and soft jazz music.
-The name is PORTUN, and is located in Dobrota which is about a 30 minute walk from the old town.
+The name is PORTUN, and it is located in Dobrota which is about a 30-minute walk from the old town.

-On Saturday mornings just outside the walls you have of course your outdoor open market, full of fresh fish, cheese and produce.
+On Saturday mornings just outside the walls, you have of course your outdoor open market, full of fresh fish, cheese and produce.
 This lady below proudly displays her Njeguši sir (cheese)❤️.
 This cheese is kept for 3 months in a cold and dry place before serving.
-Special taste and aroma comes from the wooden pot where the cheese is kept, called a “kaca”.
+Special taste and aroma comes from the wooden barrel where the cheese is kept, called a “kaca”.

 Just outside the walls, only a 5-minute walk away you have a small shopping centre.
 This is the “nerve centre” of the town.
 It’s where you’ll find the activity of everyday life.
 You have your grocery market, a daycare, beauty salons, banks and much more, all compact in this little mall.
 This is as well where we found our fitness gym that became part of our daily routine.
 Beware, the temperature in the gym here is 20 degrees Celsius!
 You don’t need to work hard to bring on a sweat! 🥵